garikhgh/messaging/readme.md

 ## Application Description
-#### The application gets notifications via rest api and from external Python producer then redirects to a kafka producer.
+#### The application gets notifications via rest api and from external Python producer then redirects to a kafka broker.
 #### Next, the application kafka listener receives the notifications and stores them in PostgresSQL

 #### Example of a notification